 Plan Within Your Budget

-In an ideal world, we'd have an extra refrigerator completely packed with wine, beer, mixers, liquor, soft drinks, juices and all possible beverages a guest might want (the lucky ones have this; we hear it's heaven).
+In an ideal world, every party host would have an extra refrigerator packed with wine, beer, spirits, soft drinks, and all the possible beverages a guest might want.
+While there are a lucky few who have this, most people don't.
 If you have a strict party budget and only one fridge, don't panic.

 - How many adults will be attending?